osusec/beavercds-backend/docs/reference/challenge-yaml-reference.md

 ### `.include`

+- type: list of `string`
+- no default

 File or list of files to upload individually, or include in a zip if `as` is set.

 When uploading, only the basename is used and the path to the file is discarded.